🇳🇴

 Outside the main centres: supermarket first, restaurant second

 Away from Oslo and Bergen, dedicated vegan venues become very sparse, and traditional local restaurants offer few safe options without careful negotiation.
-The rule is simple: plan your meals around supermarket provisions when leaving the main cities.
-Fjord towns and coastal villages will have a Rema 1000 or Kiwi — that is your most reliable vegan infrastructure.
+Plan meals around supermarket provisions when leaving the main cities.
+Fjord towns and coastal villages will have a Rema 1000 or Kiwi nearby — that is your most reliable vegan infrastructure outside the main centres.

 Traditional Menus

 Traditional Norwegian home-style cooking uses butter as the default fat, meat stock in virtually all soups and gravies, sour cream as a standard accompaniment, and cream in most sauces.
 Even fish dishes arrive butter-basted.
-Norwegian vafler (heart-shaped waffles) are a national café staple — they look innocent but are made with butter and eggs, and routinely served with rømme and jam.
-Husmannskost menus are high risk for vegans unless the kitchen confirms dairy, stock, and cooking fat details for each dish — there is no safe default order without that conversation.
+Norwegian heart-shaped waffles (vafler) are a national cafe staple — they look innocent but are made with butter and eggs, and routinely served with romme.
+Husmannskost menus are high risk unless the kitchen confirms dairy, stock, and cooking fat details for each dish.

 Accommodation

-Norwegian hotel breakfast buffets are excellent by most standards — and comprehensively non-vegan.
-The defaults are: brunost (brown whey cheese, a national staple), smoked fish, cold cuts, eggs in multiple forms, butter-heavy breads, and waffles made with milk and egg.
-Even items that look plant-based — crispbread, some jams, fruit — sit alongside dairy accompaniments that are offered automatically.
+Norwegian hotel breakfast buffets are comprehensive by most standards and comprehensively non-vegan.
+The defaults are: brunost (brown whey cheese), smoked fish, cold cuts, eggs in multiple forms, butter-heavy breads, and waffles made with milk and egg.
 A few larger city hotels now offer plant-based alternatives, but this is far from universal.
 Picking up breakfast from a Rema 1000 or Kiwi the evening before is the most reliable workaround.

 💰